 2. Help spread the word about light pollution and the importance of dark skies.
 This week is a great excuse to talk with friends, family, neighbors, your homeowner’s association or government representatives about why protecting our night environment is so crucial.
 We have Dark Sky Week resources to help start the conversation.

-5. Stopping light pollution isn’t just about seeing the stars.
+4. Stopping light pollution isn’t just about seeing the stars.
 There are other important things at stake, too.
-Use this week to take the time to learn more about artificial light at night’s effect on human health, the environment, energy waste, crime and safety and our heritage of night skies.
+Use this week to take the time to learn more about the effect of artificial light at night on human health, the environment, energy waste, crime and safety and our heritage of night skies.